gxli/SA-JEPA/README.md

 - The per-step token count for the JEPA loss and spread regularizer is
   $B \times N_{\text{targets}}$, where $N_{\text{targets}}$ is determined automatically from the image size and mask geometry.
+- Optional target-region masks:
+  - `data.target_mask`: path to a precomputed `.npy` valid-target map.
+Values `>0` allow target centers; `0` rejects them.
+The map is resized with nearest-neighbor if needed.
+  - `data.target_threshold`: fallback valid-target map generated from raw data when `data.target_mask` is absent.
+  These masks restrict target sampling and inference validity; they are not the same thing as saved JEPA mask footprint artifacts such as `target_mask_map`.
 - **Optimization Details:** AdamW optimizer with cosine decay: base learning rate
   $1\times10^{-4}$, minimum $1\times10^{-6}$, 1-epoch linear warmup, weight decay
   $1\times10^{-5}$.